Tommy-Bie/Tommy-Bie/README.md

 ### About Me

-- *Bachelor of Engineering at South China University of Technology (2019.9 - 2023.6)*
+- *Bachelor of Engineering in Intelligent Science and Technology at South China University of Technology (2019.9 - 2023.6)*
 - *Visiting Student at EECS Department at University of California, Berkeley (2022.1 - 2022.6)*
 - *Used to be an intern at ByteDance*
 - *My research interest is in Artificial Intelligence and Software Engineering*